BUSINESS

 Cyber liability insurance typically covers the costs associated with a data breach or cyber attack, including legal expenses, notification costs, and costs associated with credit monitoring and other services to help affected individuals.
 It may also cover the costs of restoring data, repairing damaged systems, and loss of income due to the cyber incident.

-Cyber liability insurance is important because it helps businesses to protect against the financial impact of a cyber attack or data breach.
+Cyber liability insurance helps businesses to protect against the financial impact of a cyber-attack or data breach.
 It can also help businesses to comply with legal requirements related to data privacy and security, and to maintain the trust and confidence of their customers and partners.

 Also read: 15 Best Free VPN for Android, iPhone and Computer Users